Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: Appendix B. Higher-order photon correlations and photon counting distribution function

 \section{Appendix B. Higher-order photon correlations and photon counting distribution function}

 We comment on the relationship between the higher-order photon correlation $g^{(q)}$ and the photon counting distribution function $p_n$.
-We attempt to reconstruct the Glauber-Sudarshan P representation $P(I)$ and $p_n$ from $g^{(q)}$.
-First, with the Fourier transformation of $P(I)$ with $I=|\alpha|^2$, we introduce the characteristic function as \cite{Klauder2006,Risken1996}
+We attempt to reconstruct the Glauber-Sudarshan P representation $P(I)$ ($I=|\alpha|^2$) and $p_n$ from $g^{(q)}$.
+Note that, here, $G^{(q)}$ denotes $G^{(q)}_\eta$ with $\eta=1$.
+First, with the Fourier transformation of $P(I)$, we introduce the characteristic function as \cite{Klauder2006,Risken1996}